 Indian Private School, Al Ain is a low fee private K-12 school for Indian expatriates located in Falaj Hazzaa, Al Ain.

 Indian Private School Al Ain is one of the oldest in the UAE, established in April 1977.
 In 1985 the school became affiliated with the Central Board of Secondary Education (CBSE).
-It currently educates a total number of 1917 students with the largest nationality groups being Indian (93%), Bangladeshi (5%) and Pakistani (2%).
-The school employs 118 teachers and 1 teaching assistant.
-Staff appear happy with their employer with a staff turnover rate of a moderate 13%.
+At the time of the last ADEK inspection in November 2019, the school educated a total number of 1926 students with the largest nationality groups being Indian (94%), Bangladeshi (4%) and Afghani (1%).
+The school employs 112 teachers and 6 teaching assistants.
+Staff appear happy with their employer with a staff turnover rate of a moderate 9%.

 The school is an official CBSE examination centre.
 Core subjects include English, Mathematics, Science, Social Science and a choice of a second language including Arabic, Hindi, Malayalam or French.
 It offers both a Science and Business stream for Grades 11 and 12.